Structured Outputs: Making LLMs Return Reliable JSON

 AI voice

 This was the reality of structured LLM output until 2024.
-Today, every major provider — OpenAI, Anthropic, and Google — offers native structured output guarantees.
+Today, every major provider offers native structured output guarantees.
 The underlying technique, constrained decoding, mathematically forces the model to produce valid, schema-conformant output by modifying the token probability distribution at every generation step.
-No more hoping the model follows instructions.
+No more hoping.
 No more retry loops.
 Just guaranteed structure.

-Phase 1: Prompt engineering (2020-2023).
-Developers added instructions like "Output valid JSON only" and provided few-shot examples.
-This relied entirely on the model's probabilistic tendency to follow instructions — with failure rates of 5-20% depending on schema complexity.
+Phase 1: Prompt engineering (2020 to 2023).
+Developers added "Output valid JSON only" instructions with few-shot examples.
+Failure rates ran 5 to 20% depending on schema complexity.

-Phase 2: JSON mode (2023-2024).
+Phase 2: JSON mode (2023 to 2024).
 OpenAI introduced response_format: { type: "json_object" } in November 2023.
-This guaranteed valid JSON syntax but provided no schema enforcement — the model could return any valid JSON structure, not necessarily the one you wanted.
+Valid JSON syntax was guaranteed, but no schema enforcement.
+The model could return any JSON structure.

-Phase 3: Structured Outputs with schema enforcement (2024-2025).
-OpenAI released Structured Outputs in August 2024 with response_format: { type: "json_schema" }, guaranteeing that output conforms to a specific JSON Schema.
-Google Gemini added response_schema support at Google I/O in May 2024.
-Anthropic followed in November 2025 with constrained decoding for Claude, now generally available across Opus 4.6, Sonnet 4.5, and Haiku 4.5.
+Phase 3: Schema enforcement (2024 to 2025).
+OpenAI released Structured Outputs in August 2024 with response_format: { type: "json_schema" }.
+Google Gemini added response_schema at Google I/O in May 2024.
+Anthropic followed in November 2025 with constrained decoding for Claude.

-Phase 4: High-performance constrained decoding engines (2025-2026).
-Open-source engines like XGrammar and llguidance achieved near-zero overhead constrained decoding, enabling structured output at production scale.
-In May 2025, OpenAI credited llguidance for foundational work underpinning their structured output implementation.
+Phase 4: High-performance engines (2025 to 2026).
+Open-source engines like XGrammar and llguidance achieved near-zero overhead constrained decoding.
+In May 2025, OpenAI credited llguidance for foundational work underpinning their implementation.

 P(xtx1:t1)P(x_t \mid x_{1:t-1})

+The model produces a logit (raw score) for every token in its vocabulary (typically 32,000 to 128,000 tokens).
 Constrained decoding inserts a logit processor between the model's output and the sampling step.
-This processor tracks the current position within the target grammar (JSON Schema, regex, etc.) and masks invalid tokens by setting their logits to -\infty:
+This processor tracks position within the target grammar and masks invalid tokens by setting their logits to -\infty:

 Pconstrained(xi)={Pmodel(xi)jVvalidPmodel(xj)if xiVvalid0otherwiseP_{\text{constrained}}(x_i) = \begin{cases} \frac{P_{\text{model}}(x_i)}{\sum_{j \in V_{\text{valid}}} P_{\text{model}}(x_j)} & \text{if } x_i \in V_{\text{valid}} \\ 0 & \text{otherwise} \end{cases}